 Happiness: the price of economic growth Andrew Simms in The Guardian “Comment is Free” argues that “The relentless pursuit of productivity is socially divisive, environmentally destructive and doesn’t make us any happier…” http://www.guardian.co.uk/commentisfree/2011/aug/01/happiness-economic-growth.

 IPPR research “focussed on coming up with policies which are environmentally effective, politically sustainable and socially just.”

-Professor Sir David King’s 2009 Darwin Day Lecture for the British Humanist Association, “Can Science Rise to the Challenges of the 21st Century?”, in which this distinguished scientist and former Chief Scientific Adviser to the UK Government demonstrates the interlinking global problems that science could help to mitigage.
+Professor Sir David King’s 2009 Darwin Day Lecture for Humanists UK, “Can Science Rise to the Challenges of the 21st Century?”, in which this distinguished scientist and former Chief Scientific Adviser to the UK Government demonstrates the interlinking global problems that science could help to mitigage.

 The Magic Washing Machine – a 10-minute TED talk by Hans Rosling which illustrates the challenge of asking people to give things up (or even not aspire to them), and a surprising connection between washing machines and education.
 Does everyone have the right to a washing machine?

 The Millenium Project ”State of the Future”: “an informative publication that gives invaluable insights into the future for the United Nations, its Member States, and civil society” at http://www.millennium-project.org/millennium/publications.html.
 You can read a summary of the 2011 report at http://www.millennium-project.org/millennium/SOF2011-English.pdf.